 The Preserve has several trails that meander through its diverse biomes.
-For that reason, we strongly recommend visitors study the map, as formal way-finding trail signage is not yet complete.
+For that reason, we strongly recommend visitors study the Tamarack Nature Preserve Map (PDF), as formal way-finding trail signage is not yet complete.

 The trails are relatively easy to traverse with good footwear, providing conditions are not too wet or icy.
 Small children will enjoy the simple playground near the parking lot, which also features a picnic table and portable toilets.

 The most popular loop trail starts at the main parking lot off of Tower Drive.
-It takes about 20-30 minutes to cover at a relaxed pace, though the entire trail system is much larger.
-There are other access points to the trails from the Evergreen neighborhood to the north of the Preserve, as well as from Bielenberg Drive to the west, the Woodpark neighborhood to the south and the City Centre commercial development to the east (where local restaurants such as Caribou Coffee, Brueggers and Punch Pizza are located).
+It takes about 20 to 30 minutes to cover at a relaxed pace, though the entire trail system is much larger.
+There are other access points to the trails from the Evergreen neighborhood to the north of the Preserve, as well as from Bielenberg Drive to the west, the Woodpark neighborhood to the south, and the City Centre commercial development to the east (where local restaurants such as Caribou Coffee, Brueggers and Punch Pizza are located).

 Make sure to bring a camera to capture and share what you observe, particularly if using a community-based nature app such as iNaturalist or eBird.
 Please also visit our Facebook page and share your sightings.

-For general questions about this and other area parks and trails, contact the Woodbury Parks and Recreation Department at 651-714-3583 or firstname.lastname@example.org.
+For general questions about this and other area parks and trails, contact the Woodbury Parks and Recreation Department at 651-714-3583 or via email.

 Events at the Preserve

-The Tamarack Nature Preserve Stewards host various events and activities through the year.
-This website will be updated with current events.
+The Tamarack Nature Preserve Stewards host various events and activities throughout the year.
+Check back for more information!

 Virtual Nature Center

 The Tamarack Nature Preserve Stewards host unique events and activities at the Tamarack Nature Preserve year-round.
-The Stewards also manage a Virtual Nature Center that has more information on what to see, find and explore at the Preserve.
+Visit the Virtual Nature Center to explore more about the Tamarack Nature Preserve.

 According to archaeological research, people have inhabited Minnesota for over 12,000 years.
-When this particular tamarack swamp was formed 10,000-12,000 years ago and the last glaciers in the region were retreating, mastodons, wooly mammoth and saber-tooth cats also roamed the area.
-Read this interesting historical piece from Minnesota Archaeology to learn more about the first peoples in our area.
+When this particular tamarack swamp was formed 10,000-12,000 years ago and the last glaciers in the region were retreating, mastodons, wooly mammoth, and saber-tooth cats also roamed the area.
+Read this interesting historical piece from Minnesota Archaeology to learn more about the first people in our area.

-The Stewards organize periodic volunteer service activities remove invasive species and collect trash.
+- The Stewards organize periodic volunteer service activities to remove invasive species and collect trash.